Kano State House of Assembly

 Kano State House of Assembly is the state legislature of Kano State, Nigeria.
 The Kano State House of Assembly is one of the arms of Kano State Government which comprises the Executives, Judiciary and the legislatives, House of Assembly are the legislatives of Kano State.
-The Chamber and the offices of the Members are located at Abdu Bako Secretariat in the state capital, Kano Municipal.
-The House of Assembly is currently under the Leadership of New Nigerian People Party|New Nigerian Peoples Party (NNPP).
+The Chamber and the offices of the Members are located at Audu Bako Secretariat in the state capital, Kano Municipal.
+The House of Assembly is currently under the Leadership of New Nigerian Peoples Party (NNPP).
 There have been nine different house of assemblies; the first was inaugurated 2 October 1979 and the present one was inaugurated 7 June 2019.
 There are forty members of the State House of Assembly, that represent forty-four local government areas in Kano State.